MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/html-proofer.md

 Notes:

+- If you prefer to install `html-proofer` from gems in your `Gemfile`:
+    - Take out the `gem install GEM_NAME` step.
+    - Change the _Check for broken links_ step to be `bundle exec htmlproofer ARGS`.
 - The tool prints `stdout` as a count of URLs and files (a few lines only).
 The `stdout` content is the actually check breakdown, which can very long.
 - This example persists the checker log as an uploaded file.
 This makes it easier to view rather than as a part of the long workflow log.
 Note that using `&>` will send both `stdout` and `stderr`, while using `&2` will send only `stderr`.
 - The article's recommended setting was to use [continue-on-error][].
 This is so that the check step doesn't stop the next from running.
 This would swallow any fatal errors like bad flags, instead of aborting the build.